Ida B. Wells gets her due as a Black suffragist who rejected movement’s racism

 She also confronted racism in the suffrage movement and did not flinch.

-Wells-Barnett, who was born enslaved in July 16, 1862, in Mississippi, wrote she believed the power of the vote would help protect Black people from the horrors of oppression, lynching and racial terror.
+Wells-Barnett, who was born enslaved in July 16, 1862, in Mississippi, wrote that she believed the power of the vote would help protect Black people from the horrors of oppression, lynching and racial terror.

 “Wells-Barnett traveled internationally, shedding light on lynching to foreign audiences,” according to the National Women’s History Museum.
 “Abroad, she openly confronted white women in the suffrage movement who ignored lynching.
 Because of her stance, she was often ridiculed and ostracized by women’s suffrage organizations in the United States.
 Nevertheless, Wells-Barnett remained active in the women’s rights movement.”